+2.24.
 Incident Reporting and Management.
-The processor

-- Has a documented formal incident reporting procedure that includes actual incidents and near misses. - Supports interdepartmental communications to further identify and understand incidents and near misses. - Encourages employees to report all incidents and does not create an environment where employees are disincentivized to report incidents or near-misses. - Conducts formal reviews and, where appropriate, investigations on reported incidents - Has a return-to-work program for injured employees that may include restricted duty until recovery is complete and the employee receives medical clearance to return to their original duties. - Allows personnel to remove themselves from imminent serious danger without seeking permission from the organization.
+- 2.24.1.
+Has a documented formal incident reporting procedure that includes actual incidents and near misses. - 2.24.2.
+Supports interdepartmental communications to further identify and understand incidents and near misses. - 2.24.3.
+Encourages employees to report all incidents and does not create an environment where employees are disincentivized to report incidents or near-misses. - 2.24.4.
+Conducts formal reviews and, where appropriate, investigations on reported incidents - 2.24.5.
+Has a return-to-work program for injured employees that may include restricted duty until recovery is complete and the employee receives medical clearance to return to their original duties. - 2.24.6.
+Allows personnel to remove themselves from imminent serious danger without seeking permission from the organization.

+2.25.
 Sanitary Living and Working Conditions.

 The processor maintains

-- Sanitary housekeeping and provides clean drinking water and restroom facilities, - Sanitary conditions for canteens, cafeterias, creche facilities, dormitories, or any other relevant worker support facilities, - Separate restroom facilities for men and women, - Adequate ventilation in all processing areas, canteens, offices, restrooms, dormitories and other enclosed areas, - Dormitories/accommodation areas separate from areas used for operations, production and materials/chemical storage, - Inspections of these areas to ensure sanitary/ hygienic conditions are maintained.
+- 2.25.1.
+Sanitary housekeeping and provides clean drinking water and restroom facilities, - 2.25.2.
+Sanitary conditions for canteens, cafeterias, creche facilities, dormitories, or any other relevant worker support facilities, - 2.25.3.
+Separate restroom facilities for men and women, - 2.25.4.
+Adequate ventilation in all processing areas, canteens, offices, restrooms, dormitories and other enclosed areas. - 2.25.5.
+Safe and healthy dormitories / accommodation areas separate from areas used for operations, production and materials / chemical storage, - 2.25.6.
+Inspections of these areas to ensure sanitary/hygienic conditions are maintained.